 It’s like using a cursor that has been designed for Windows 11 in a world where Microsoft would actually have designed one.
 It’s simple, minimal, beautiful, and comes both in dark and white colors.

-While it looks great on its own, you can also head over to Jepri’s Ko-Fi profile to buy the premium version of this cursor, named “Concept HDPI v.2.2“, which comes in higher resolution and they only cost $2.00 (you can give more if you want to contribute).
+While it looks great on its own, you can also head over to Jepri’s Ko-Fi profile to buy the premium version of this cursor, named “Concept HDPI v.2.2“, which comes in higher resolution, and it only costs $2.00 (you can give more if you want to contribute).

 2. VS Cursor 12.0 Extended Light

-This beautiful and unique cursor pack comes in light blue and light red versions, and there’s also a dark version available.
-What made me download and use pretty often this cursor was its beautiful rounded corners, the excellent outline it has, the option to change the color, and of course the quality on higher resolution screens.
+This beautiful and unique cursor pack is available in light blue and light red versions, with a dark version also available.
+What made me download and use this cursor frequently was its beautiful rounded corners, the excellent outline it has, the option to change the color, and, of course, the quality on higher-resolution screens.

 Those cursors have been created by a guy named Vlad Sukhetskyi on DeviantArt, and they are the 19.0 version, while you can find the 18.0 version on his profile page, which are basically the same cursors but without the roundness.